Kara (South Korean group): 2022–present: Reunion, Move Again, Karasia 2024 & I Do I Do

 On June 18, Kara announced they would have a comeback in July with a new single.
 This single, "I Do I Do," was released in both Japanese and Korean on July 24.
 The single debuted at 6th place in Japan's Oricon Daily Albums Chart on the first day of release.
 A pre-release single for this comeback, "Hello," was released on July 16, featuring vocals from late member Hara.
 The single was originally recorded in 2013 by Kara for their album Full Bloom, but ultimately wasn't included in it.
-It was later released in Japanese by Hara for her single, "Midnight Queen."On April 26, 2025, Kara announced their upcoming tour of Japan, titled 'The 6th Japan Tour 2025 Karasia: Magical World'.
-The tour will held on July 5 to 6 in Yokohama & on August 2 to 3 in Kobe.On May 22, 2025, Kara announced Karasia tour in Macau titled 'The Phoenix Tour'.
-The tour will held on August 30 at Macau Studio City Event Center.
+It was later released in Japanese by Hara for her single, "Midnight Queen."
+On April 26, 2025, Kara announced their upcoming tour of Japan, titled 'The 6th Japan Tour 2025 Karasia: Magical World'.
+The tour was held on July 5 to 6 in Yokohama & on August 2 to 3 in Kobe.
+On May 22, 2025, Kara announced the Karasia tour in Macau titled 'The Phoenix Tour'.
+The tour was held on August 30 at Macau Studio City Event Center.
+On December 30, 2025, Kara performed at "Korea-Japan Super Concert Commemorating the 60th Anniversary of Korea-Japan Diplomatic Relations" which held at Osaka, Japan.
+On December 31, 2025, Kara performed at Taipei New Year's Eve Party for the first time in 12 years.

+On March 29, 2026, Hub Japan Co., Ltd. and X Voice officials announced through their official SNS that Kara will hold a group fan meeting in Japan titled "2026 Kara Japan Fanmeeting: Hello, Kamilia!" and the event is scheduled to take place on July 4 and 5, 2026, at Toyota Arena Tokyo in Tokyo.
+On May 31, Kara announced through their concert official website that they would be postponing their fanmeet due to various circumstances.
+On June 1, Kara announced "Hello Kamilia" fan meeting in Hong Kong and the fan meeting will hold on August 8 at Macpherson Stadium.
+On June 26, Kara announced a fan meeting in Taipei on August 22 at National Taiwan University Sports Center, and it is their first time performing in Taiwan in 14 years.
+On July 8, Kara announced they will performed as finale guest performer at "CPBL Wei Chuan Dragons’ Shin Kong Asia Music Festival" which held at Taipei Dome on August 2.
+On August 7, Kara announced that their fancon will conclide at Yokohama Buntai in October.